informalsystems/ibc-starknet/cairo-contracts/README.md

 ## How to build

-To build the contracts, you simply need to run the following command:
+Install `scarb v2.7.0` with the instruction provided in the [Scarb Documentation](https://docs.swmansion.com/scarb/download.html).
+Then, to build the contracts, you simply need to run the following command:

 ```bash
 cd cairo-contracts